irahorecka/gardenofrecipes/public/recipes/md/salmon-patties.md

 ## Instructions

-1. Mix salmon, crackers, onion, pepper, and egg well.
+1. Mix salmon, crackers, onion, pepper, and egg well
-2. Form mixture into patties.
+2. Form mixture into patties
-3. Mix a little flour and cornmeal together for coating.
+3. Mix a little flour and cornmeal together for coating
-4. Roll patties in the flour-cornmeal mixture.
+4. Roll patties in the flour-cornmeal mixture
-5. Fry patties in hot shortening until golden brown.
+5. Fry patties in hot shortening until golden brown